 One of the first things the mechanic will check are your vehicles transmission fluid levels.
 If your levels are low, it can cause your transmission to stop working and lock up completely.
 Make sure your levels are checked regularly and topped off when not adequate.
 They may also need to seek out the cause of your fluid level issue if the leak is a habitual problem.

 Debris in Transmission Fluid

 You should have your transmission fluid changed every 80,000 miles.
 During this appointment, make sure the technician inspects your fluid for any debris.
 If they find slivers of metal shavings, it could mean that your transmission is worn out and needs to be replaced.
 By addressing the issue now, you can keep your car from breaking down and leaving you without the transportation you need.

 The transfer case is what sends the inertia created by your transmission and engine to your drive train.
 If there is a problem with your transfer case, it may first seem as if your transmission is not operating properly.
 The shop you choose will inspect your transfer case during your Transmission in Service Mesa, so you can ensure your entire drive train system is operating efficiently.

 A small investment now can keep you from having to pay thousands of dollars of your hard earned money in the future.
-If you are ready to have your transmission serviced, make sure you contact Shift Right Transmission Repair.
+If you are ready to have your transmission serviced, make sure you contact Business Name.
 No matter the make or model of your vehicle, they will have the expertise to ensure your transmission is reliable.
 Call them today or visit their website to learn more about the services they offer, and keep your car on the open road.